 ■NOTE: Whenever a part is worn excessively, cracked, damaged in any way, or out of tolerance, replacement is necessary.

 SECONDARY GEARS

-■NOTE: When checking and correcting secondary gear backlash and tooth contact, the universal joint must be secured to the front shaft or false measurements will occur.
+The secondary gear backlash and tooth contact, the universal joint must be secured to the front shaft or false measurements will occur.